pires/kubernetes-vagrant-coreos-cluster/README.md

    Defaults to `false`.

-So, in order to start, say, a Kubernetes cluster with 3 minion nodes, 4GB of RAM and 2 vCPUs per node one just would run:
+So, in order to start, say, a Kubernetes cluster with 3 worker nodes, 4GB of RAM and 4 vCPUs per node one just would run:

 ```
-NODE_MEM=4096 NODE_CPUS=2 NODES=3 vagrant up
+NODE_MEM=4096 NODE_CPUS=4 NODES=3 vagrant up
 ```

 or with Kubernetes UI:

 ```
-NODE_MEM=4096 NODE_CPUS=2 NODES=3 USE_KUBE_UI=true vagrant up
+NODE_MEM=4096 NODE_CPUS=4 NODES=3 USE_KUBE_UI=true vagrant up
 ```

 **Please do note** that if you were using non default settings to startup your